The 2015 Call for Abstracts will Open January 1, 2015 and Close February 20, 2015.

 Abstracts are reviewed on the basis of the following criteria.

-- Conclusions: Scientifically sound, valid interpretation of the results.
+- Results (scientifically sound, valid presentation and interpretation of the results consistent with research question),

 Rules for Submission